Morning Sickness: How to Handle it and How Our Prenatal Can Help

 - Change the texture: if liquids aren’t working for you, try something more substantial like yogurt, or try sipping as a simple smoothie with banana and nut butter through a straw.

-- Rest easy: If you do throw up shortly after taking your Prenatal Multi, you do not need to take more later in the day.
+Note that if you do throw up shortly after taking your Prenatal Multi Powder or Essentials, you do not need to take more later in the day.
 Just try again tomorrow with a smaller amount at a time and rest assured that this will pass and you and your baby are still getting great nourishment.